-Candi also has some great recipes here on A Day in Candiland that will be perfect on this pumpkin cupcake recipe.
+Candi also has more great pumpkin recipes here on A Day in Candiland that will be a great addition to this pumpkin cupcake recipe.
 Try out her Dairy Free Butter Cream Frosting if you are not a meringue fan.
-You can always put the meringue icing on her Gluten Free, Dairy Free Chocolate Cupcakes Cupcakes if you are not a pumpkin fan but want to get that toasted marsh mallow flavor.
+You can always put the meringue icing on her Gluten Free, Dairy Free Chocolate Cupcakes Cupcakes if you are not a pumpkin fan but want to get that toasted marshmallow flavor.

 - 1 box yellow cake mix